 Sensor technology is on the cusp of being used to revolutionise the lives of people with early-stage dementia by helping them, and their carers, to identify areas of concern and live more independently, thanks to the work of a Scottish community interest company.

-The Rapport Network uses technology common in many UK homes to create a system of sensors focussed around individuals’ daily routines.
+The Rapport Network, one of the winners at Scotland’s first-ever IoTUK Boost event, uses technology common in many UK homes to create a system of sensors focussed around individuals’ daily routines.
 The network of devices provides real-time alerts, analysis, reminders, monitoring and reporting to help people make sense of the patterns and trends over time and predict future areas of need.

 Among many applications, sensors are being used to detect the sleep quality, eating habits, toilet usage and physical activity of those living with dementia, by attaching devices to relevant parts of their homes – potentially a fridge door, a bed or the entrance to a house.
 Sensors are also being employed to identify when gas has been left on in the home; a particular issue for those with sensory loss.

 Rapport is currently running a pilot project with the University of Stirling and the Brain Injury Rehabilitation Trust to help people use off-the-shelf smart watches and environment sensors to detect and predict periods of anxiety and distress.
 This real-time information can be used by those living with dementia to help them self-manage their condition, and by families and carers to help guide them when reassurance and support is most needed.